What We Do

 We are the FAA Administrator's statutorily-mandated adjudicative forum for all Acquisition Management System (AMS) bid protests and contract disputes pursuant to 49 U.S.C. § 106(f)(2), §§ 40101, et seq., § 46101, et. seq., § 40110, and 14 C.F.R.
 Parts 14 and 17.
 The ODRA's subject matter jurisdiction is exclusive and broad, and includes matters relative to small business size and eligibility challenges.

 The FAA Hearing Docket, identified in 13 C.F.R. sections 13.43 and 13.210, is housed in the Office of Adjudication.
 The FAA Hearing Docket Clerk maintains the records in civil penalty enforcement hearings (subpart G), informal hearings (subpart D), and related appeals to the FAA Decisionmaker.
 (Special Note: Our office DOES NOT accept filings under 14 C.F.R.
 Part 16, relating to Federally-Assisted Airport Enforcement Proceedings.
 See 14 C.F.R § 16.13.)

 The Office of Adjudication provides administrative judges to hear informal matters governed by subpart D of Part 13.

 We are delegated authority from the FAA Administrator to review appeals from the decisions of the Department of Transportation administrative law judges in civil penalty cases pursuant to 49 U.S.C. § 322(b) and 14 C.F.R.
-Part 13 Subpart G. These appeals concern matters relative to monetary penalty violations of the federal aviation regulations and compliance with rules pertaining to hazardous materials.
+Part 13, subpart G. We provide similar services for appeals from matters heard under 14 C.F.
+R. Part 13, subpart D.

-We provide administrative dispute resolution, advisory and adjudication services in connection with airport improvement grant disputes, other grant-related disputes; and civil enforcement matters.
+On a case-by-case basis, we provide administrative dispute resolution, and adjudication services in connection with airport improvement grant disputes, other grant-related disputes, and civil enforcement matters.